-- (a) A firm shall only be regarded as controlled by qualified persons for the purposes of regulation 6 where: - a majority of the partners or a majority of the directors and shareholders of the firm are qualified persons; and - (ii) if the firm's affairs are managed by a board or committee, a majority of the members of that board or committee are qualified persons, or if the body consists of only two persons, at least one of them is a qualified person and has a casting vote. - (b) References in regulation 8(a) above to a person being qualified are, in relation to an individual, to his being qualified to hold an audit qualification in accordance with regulation 7(2) and that he spends a material amount of his time working in the firm concerned, or being otherwise eligible to be appointed as an auditor. - (c) A majority of the partners or a majority of the directors and shareholders of the firm in regulation 8(a)(i) means: - where under the firm's constitution matters are decided on by the exercise of voting rights, partners or directors and shareholders holding a majority of the rights to vote on all, or substantially all, matters; - (ii) in any other case, partners or directors and shareholders having such rights under the constitution of the firm as enable them to direct its overall policy or alter its constitution. - (d) A majority of the members of the management board or committee of a firm in regulation 8(a)(ii) means: - where matters are decided at meetings of the management board or committee by the exercise of voting rights, members holding a majority of the rights to vote on all, or substantially all, matters at such meetings; - (ii) in any other case, members having such rights under the constitution of the firm as enable them to direct its overall policy or alter its constitution. - (e) The provisions of paragraphs 5 to 11 of Schedule 10A to the Companies Act 1985 of the United Kingdom (rights to be taken into account and attribution of rights) apply for the purposes of this regulation 8.
+- (a) A firm shall only be regarded as controlled by qualified persons for the purposes of regulation 6 where: - (i) a majority of the partners or a majority of the directors and shareholders of the firm are qualified persons; and - (ii) if the firm's affairs are managed by a board of directors, committee or other management body, a majority of that body are qualified persons, or if the body consists of only two persons, at least one of them is a qualified person and has a casting vote. - (b) References in regulation 8(a) above to a person being qualified are, in relation to an individual, to his being qualified to hold an audit qualification in accordance with regulation 7(2) and that he spends a material amount of his time working in the firm concerned, or being otherwise eligible to be appointed as an auditor. - (c) A majority of the partners or a majority of the directors and shareholders of the firm in regulation 8(a)(i) means: - where under the firm's constitution matters are decided on by the exercise of voting rights, partners or directors and shareholders holding a majority of the rights to vote on all, or substantially all, matters;

+- 2.2 Global Practising Regulations (Annex 1) - (ii) in any other case, partners or directors and shareholders having such rights under the constitution of the firm as enable them to direct its overall policy or alter its constitution. - (d) A majority of the members of the management body of a firm in regulation 8(a)(ii) means: - (i) where matters are decided at meetings of the management body by the exercise of voting rights, members holding a majority of the rights to vote on all, or substantially all, matters at such meetings; - (ii) in any other case, members having such rights under the constitution of the firm as enable them to direct its overall policy or alter its constitution. - (e) The provisions of paragraphs 5 to 7 of Schedule 7 to the Companies Act 2006 of the United Kingdom (rights to be taken into account and attribution of rights) apply for the purposes of this regulation 8.